 Caring for Mature Trees

 Mature trees provide shade and beauty and other benefits to the urban environment.
-They require different treatment from young trees, but still need regular watering, pruning, disease prevention and protection.
+They require different treatment than young trees, but still need regular watering, pruning, disease prevention and protection.

 Mature trees grow more slowly than new trees and are very sensitive to their surrounding environment.
 If older trees are damaged or left with large pruning wounds, they regrow wood slowly and are more susceptible to disease.

 If watered improperly or growing in poor soil conditions, the tree’s health will start to decline.
 The tree may be stressed for a long period of time before it shows significant symptoms such as leaf or branch drop.
 Watch trees carefully for foliage changes to catch problems early and begin care and treatment.

 Take these steps to give your mature tree the best chance of thriving: